The Daoism (Taoist) tradition

 He is believed to be the author of the Daoist classic ‘Dao De Jing’, but this is contested by many experts.
 The text has been assessed as being written no later than the 2nd century BCE but could be based on a far older text.
 Lao Zi probably lived in the sixth or possibly the fourth century BCE.
 According to one tradition he was born in Henan 604BCE into a distinguished family.
 He may have served as an archivist at the Imperial capital at Luoyang before returning as a hermit to his native village.

 Tradition has it that Confucius visited Lao Zi for instruction but this story is likely to have been invented to advocate the superiority of Daoism by an imagined encounter.
 Buddhism has some overlapping core values and beliefs with Daoism, so when Buddhism arrived in China the Daoists hit back by suggesting that Lao Zi had fled from China and founded Buddhism in India.
 He is often portrayed as an old man seated on a water buffalo while on a journey to the West.
 Legends have grown up about his life over the intervening 2,600 years.
 Some say he was conceived by a beam of light and that he was born already with white hair.
-Appropriately,then Lao Zi is associated with longevity and immortality.
+It is appropriate that Lao Zi is associated with longevity and immortality.

 Zhuangzi 庄子 [369 BCE - 286 BCE] or Chuang Tzu WG

 He is also known by his family name of Zhuang Zhou (Chuang Chou WG) (the 'zi' means master and is an honorific).
 Details of his life are fragmentary, the great historian Sima Qian could only vaguely suggest where he was born in Anhui or Henan and describe a few key moments in his life.
 He was known as a very erudite and persuasive speaker; but he turned down an official position at court, choosing instead to live modestly.
 However, he did not live the ascetic lonely life of a hermit, he married and had a family.
 He is famous for teaching of the relativism of all things and the unattainability of absolute truth.
 It was Zhuangzi who postulated that while he was dreaming that he was a butterfly, he might actually have been a butterfly dreaming himself a man ➚.
+He is famous for the profound saying 'Life is limited but knowledge is limitless.
+To pursue the limitless with the limited is hopeless; and to assume that you know is fatal'.

 Over the centuries many tales have woven around him.
 Some Daoists consider him a god and have given the planet Jupiter as his realm.

 His main work is the ‘The book of Zhuangzi’; which is considered a masterpiece of Chinese literature.
-It is a much longer and insightful book than the Dao De Jing.
-It is set out as a series of stories that recount riddles and paradoxes.
+It is a longer and more insightful book than the Dao De Jing.
+It is set out as a collection of stories that recount riddles and paradoxes.
 They are intended to give pause for thought and contemplation, a mission they have most ably served through the centuries.
 Over the first few centuries other tales were added to the book by various authors as an anonymous homage.
-As they are written in his style it has proven impossible to tease out exact authorship.
+As they are written in his style it has proven impossible to work out exact authorship.
 The text stabilized under the editorship of Guo Xiang ➚ who died 312CE.

 Doing Nothing (无为 Wú Wéi)